hrakaroo/glob-library-java/README.md

 character to say "match anything or nothing".
 The Unix command line supports this by using a `*` and SQL uses a `%`.
 Single character matches are also supported using `?` and `_` respectively.
-Glob patterns are no where near as expressive as expressive as full regular expressions.
+Glob patterns are no where near as expressive as full regular expressions.

 [Wikipedia](https://en.wikipedia.org/wiki/Glob_(programming)) has more information.